strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

 Client
 ------

-  * :ref:`dfn-slk` must but 14, 32 or 40 characters long
   * :ref:`dfn-prof_english` response '0: Not applicable (persons under 5
     years of age or who speak only English)' is only allowed where